cproctor/qualitative-coding/docs/manuscript.rst

 code
 ~~~~

-Opens a split-screen window in your editor of choice, with a corpus file
+Opens your text editor with a corpus file and a temporary coding file.
-and the corresponding code file.
-The name of the coder is a required
+The name of the coder is a required positional argument.
+After optionally
-positional argument.
-After optionally filtering using common options
+filtering the corpus using common options
 (below), select a document with no existing codes (for this coder) using
 ``--first`` (``-1``) or ``--random`` (``-r``).
 Otherwise, you will be
 presented with a list of corpus files and asked to choose which to code.